I’m always hesitant to say something is “the best”, but honestly, this 3 ingredient asparagus recipe is the best I’ve ever made, or eaten.

 And I take zero credit for its brilliance, as it comes from The Pretty Dish cookbook, created by Jessica Merchant of How Sweet Eats.

-Do you love her blog as much as I do?
+Do you love her blog, How Sweet Eats, as much as I do?
 Her writing makes me feel like I’m talking to my best girlfriend, letting you into her real life, who talks about all the things she loves from food to makeup (the book also includes 50 Beauty DIYs!), clothes, celebrity gossip, music, vacations, her children….. which I appreciate because it brings out the feminine side of me that sometimes gets lost.

 I had the opportunity to spend a weekend with Jessica last year, and I can tell you she is every bit of wonderful – humble and down to earth, a contagious energy, and the ability to make me belly laugh without even trying.
-And through this book, you’ll find that exact same person, along with 150 delicious recipes with a stunning, vibrant photo for each and every one of them.
-She even includes party menus, and her favorite playlists!
+Through this book, you’ll find that exact same person, along with 150 delicious recipes with a vibrant photo for each and every one of them.
+She even includes party menus and her favorite playlists!

 I altered the recipe slightly, using a tablespoon of the bacon fat that had rendered, to replace half of the olive oil called for.
 And it paid off in the form of richly flavored spears from the inside out, and crunchy tips.
 I also must have spaced out for a second while making the recipe, because the shallot I bought from the list of ingredients never made it into the pan.
 Oops!
 But that little mistake didn’t seem to hurt the end result.
 And it certainly keeps things simple.

 The most important tip for making perfectly roasted asparagus is error on the side of less time than more in the oven!
 Asparagus becomes limp when its overcooked, especially because it naturally has a lot of water content, creating an undesirable texture.
 Vegetables cook for a few minutes even after they’re out of the oven, so you’ll want to take that into consideration.